derbear/aardvark-prototype/README.md

 ## Aardvark vector commitment microbenchmark

-The binary resulting from compiling `veccom-rust/src/bin/run\_aardvark\_bench.rs` calls into the implementation of vector commitments for Aardvark, as well as an implementation of a Merkle Tree.
+The binary resulting from compiling `veccom-rust/src/bin/run_aardvark_bench.rs` calls into the implementation of vector commitments for Aardvark, as well as an implementation of a Merkle Tree.
 It executes 100 iterations to warm up the machine state and then performs the passed-in number of measurements of the operations described in Section 4.1.
-The script `edrax/bench.sh` invokes the binary with the argument corresponding to vectors with size 1024 and with 1000 iterations, and it writes the results as a CSV file to the file `bench-results.txt` to the current directory.
+The script `veccom-rust/bench.sh` invokes the binary with the argument corresponding to vectors with size 1024 and with 1000 iterations, and it writes the results as a CSV file to the file `bench-results.txt` to the current directory.

 ## Aardvark dictionary benchmark

 Aardvark is implemented as a modification of the database of the Algorand cryptocurrency and is contained inside the repository under the subdirectory `go-algorand/ledger`.
-The benchmark itself is written as a Go test within the file `perf\_test.go`, and it consists of a workload generation program (written as a Go test `TestWorkloadGen` for convenience), as well as timed benchmarks (written as a Go test `TestTimeWorkload`).
+The benchmark itself is written as a Go test within the file `perf_test.go`, and it consists of a workload generation program (written as a Go test `TestWorkloadGen` for convenience), as well as timed benchmarks (written as a Go test `TestTimeWorkload`).

 To generate the workload (which takes roughly 5 hours on the paper hardware), run the following:
 ```